smart-fun/SmartFonts/README.md

 The Class names are composed with "Font" + the usual Android class name: **Font**TextView, **Font**CheckBox, **Font**Button, ...

-To use the new "font" attribute, you'll have to add this in top of your layout:
+To use the new "smart_font" attribute, you'll have to add this in top of your layout:

 xmlns:app="http://schemas.android.com/apk/res-auto"